Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/README.md

 ```dts
 git clone https://github.com/Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers.git
 ```
-* For each Driver you should :
+For each Driver you should :
-2. Compile each driver
+### 2. Compile each driver

 - Each driver must be recompiled individually to generate a .ko kernel module.

-3. Makefile Used for Cross-Compilation
+### 3. Makefile Used for Cross-Compilation

-* Example Makefile:
+* Example of Makefile:
 ```dts
 obj-m := module.o
 KERNEL_DIR ?= $(HOME)/Linux_drivers_programmation_noyau/rpi0b32/linux